Home

 Show money-back guarantee prominently

 Place your money-back guarantee right next to the buy button.
-“30 days money back” massively reduces the perceived risk.
-Most customers never use the warranty anyway, but they buy because they have it.
-Make the guarantee clear and simple: “Satisfaction or money back” instead of complicated conditions in legal language.
+"30 days money back" massively reduces the perceived risk.
+Most customers never use the guarantee anyway, but they buy because they have it.
+Make the guarantee clear and simple: "Satisfaction or money back" instead of complicated conditions in legal language.

 Free shipping and returns